arbor-sim/arbor/doc/concepts/spike_source_cell.rst

 A spike source cell:

 * has its morphology is automatically modelled as a single :term:`compartment <control volume>`;
-* has one built-in **source**, which needs to be given a label used when forming connections from the cell;
+* has one built-in **source**, which needs to be given a label to be used when forming connections from the cell;
 * has no **targets**;
 * does not support adding additional **sources** or **targets**;
 * does not support **gap junctions**;